 Looking back, Washburne says he doubts whether the man was telling the whole truth about where he got the fish.
 But unaware of the steelhead’s storied past, he handed the man $400 and hung the record-setter above the restaurant’s front door.
 And that’s where it stayed for a good seven years—until Rick Dean and his wife came in for dinner that night.

-“We got to talking about the fish and his father—who, turned out, was a really famous fishermen in this area,” Washburne says.
+“We got to talking about the fish, and his father—who, turns out, was a really famous fisherman in this area,” Washburne says.
 “And Rick explained to me that his father was in the hospital.
 He had cancer.
 And I just looked at him and said, ‘Well, you’re not going home without that fish.’
 With his dad being sick and all, I think anyone would have done that.”

 Rick accepted Washburne’s generous offer and took the fish to his father, Emil, who hung it proudly in his apartment in Cadillac, until he passed away a few years later.
 But after that, Rick Dean decided he wanted to pay Washburne’s generosity forward.